manidlou/node-klaw-sync/README.md

   - `filter` `<Function>` default: `undefined`
     - function that gets one argument `fn({path: '', stats: {}})` and returns true to include or false to exclude the item.
   - `traverseAll` `<Boolean>` default: `true`
     - traverse all subdirectories, regardless of `filter` option.
-(When set to `true`, `traverseAll` produces similar behavior to the default behavior prior to v4.0.0.
-The current default of  `traverseAll: false` is equivalent to the old `noRecurseOnFailedFilter: true`).
+This can be useful when you have a filter function and still want to traverse all subdirectories even if your filter function doesn't pass for some directories.
 - **Return:** `<Array<Object>>` `[{path: '', stats: {}}]`

 Examples